No matter how bad things are going, there is usually something small you can find to be grateful for.

 It’s easy to forget that gratitude isn’t just a thought.
 It’s a physical feeling.
 I invite you to take the next few seconds and instead of just thinking you are grateful, really feel the appreciation for those small things you notice.
 For me this usually feels like “something” moves out of my head and into my heart creating a warm feeling in my chest.
 Sometimes it helps to close my eyes and to take a few deep breaths.
 Try it yourself and notice the physical changes in the way you feel.

-I invite you to make Micro-Gratitude a practice.
 You can even have fun with it.
-On Facebook and Twitter I have a Micro-Gratitude Party every Thursday where I invite people to share their Micro-Gratitudes.
+Have a Micro-Gratitude Party every Thursday on social media.
+Invite people to share their Micro-Gratitudes.
 The challenge is to find the tiniest most humble things to appreciate.
+I sometimes run a Micro-Gratitude contest on Facebook.
 Past entries have included dirt (think about it), hot running water, and toilet paper.
 Sometimes we have a theme.
 Blue.
 Liquid.
 Invisible.